mu373/tailestim/docs/usage.rst

 Available Estimators
 ------------------

 The package provides several estimators for tail estimation.
-For details on each estimator, refer to the respective class API reference.
+For details on each estimator, refer to the respective class :doc:`API reference <api>`.

 1. **Hill Estimator** (``HillEstimator``)
    - Classical Hill estimator with double-bootstrap for optimal threshold selection